NewYork-Presbyterian Hospital: Emergency medical services

-Four of NYP's hospital complexes within the five boroughs of New York are rated as level I or II trauma centers by the state of New York.
+Four of the hospital's complexes in the five boroughs of New York City are rated as level I or II trauma centers by the state of New York.

 Facilities

 Columbia University Irving Medical Center

 The NewYork-Presbyterian Hospital / Columbia University Irving Medical Center is located on West 168th Street in the Washington Heights neighborhood of New York City.
 It contains an emergency room, an eye institute, a chapel, a garden, and more.
 It is situated on a 20 acre campus in the Washington Heights community of Manhattan and accounting for roughly half of Columbia University's nearly $3 billion annual budget, it provides leadership in scientific research, medical education, and more.
-New York Presbyterian Hospital and Columbia University Irving Medical Center are well known for their strong affiliation with the Neurological Institute of New York, which houses the departments of Neurology and Neurological Surgery as well as numerous research laboratories.
+New York Presbyterian Hospital and Columbia University Irving Medical Center are well known for their strong affiliation with the Neurological Institute of New York, which houses the departments of Neurology and Neurological Surgery and research laboratories.